-Drawing from the largest portfolio of research available in the U.S. that involves patients, caregivers, clinicians and other stakeholders as research partners, Engagement Officers serve in a unique role to collaboratively build an evidence base for patient and public engagement and to accelerate change in the culture of research in the US and beyond.
+Drawing from the largest portfolio of research available in the U.S. that involves patients, caregivers, clinicians and other stakeholders as research partners, Engagement Officers serve in a unique role to collaboratively build an evidence base for the practice and science of patient and public engagement in clinical comparative effectiveness research to accelerate change in the culture of research in the U.S. and beyond.

-Under the direction of the Senior Engagement Officer of Public and Patient Engagement, this position will develop engagement expertise in a portfolio of disease/condition studies (e.g., Multiple Sclerosis, Opioid Use Disorder, rare diseases); facilitate the conduct of PCOR by providing technical assistance on engagement approaches within PCORI-funded Research and other Awards; develop tools and resources to support meaningful engagement in research; identify and disseminate promising engagement practices; and support PCORI’s organizational engagement efforts in engaging with stakeholder communities.
+Under the direction of the Senior Engagement Officer of Public and Patient Engagement, this position will develop engagement expertise in a diverse portfolio of studies across different funding opportunities, including studies focused on specific diseases/conditions (e.g., Multiple Sclerosis, Opioid Use Disorder, rare diseases); facilitate the conduct of PCOR by providing technical assistance on engagement approaches within PCORI-funded Research and other Awards and by building capacity within the organization to manage multi-stakeholder research studies; develop tools and resources to support meaningful engagement in research; identify and disseminate promising engagement practices; and support PCORI’s organizational engagement efforts in engaging with diverse stakeholder communities.

 Duties and Responsibilities